Deland-Labs/hibit-sdk/CONTRIBUTING.md

-# Contributing to HiBit SDK
+# Contributing to Hibit SDK

-We welcome contributions to the HiBit SDK!
+We welcome contributions to the Hibit SDK!
 By contributing, you help make this project better for everyone.
 Here are some guidelines to help you get started.

 ## How to Contribute